Marriage is one of the sacraments of the Orthodox Church.

 How do I become a Greek Orthodox Christian in good standing?

 If you are an active member of your Orthodox Christian Church, it is likely that you won’t have to worry about this.
 However, your priest can guide you as to what it means in your specific case.
 Generally, “good standing” indicates that you are current with your financial pledge to your chosen Orthodox Church and also that you abide by the canonical rules put forth by the church.
-If you are able to participate in the sacraments of the church, you are in good standing from a canonical perspective.

 What is expected during the wedding ceremony?

 The Koumbaro or Koumbara does play an important role during the marriage ceremony because their role absolutely needs to be performed by an Orthodox Christian in good standing.
-He or she is responsible for exchanging the wedding crowns, or Stefana, three times during the ceremony.
+He or she is typically responsible for exchanging the wedding crowns, or Stefana, three times during the ceremony.
 In addition, the sponsor also performs the ring exchange.

 What does the Koumbaro or Koumbara need to pay for?

 If the bride or groom has asked you to be the Koumbaro or Koumbara, it is most certainly an honor.
 However, there are certain commitments that are attached to this role.
 Understanding what the role entails can certainly help you make a decision as to whether or not you will accept.
+Below is a list of the required and optional items the couple is requested to bring on the day of the Wedding:

 What to Bring